flavienbwk/apt-mirror-docker/README.md

     docker-compose up mirror
     ```

-> This repository is shipped with the Ubuntu 18.04 default `mirror.list`
+> This repository is shipped with the Ubuntu 18.04 default `mirror.list` (expect ~137G to be downloaded)

 ## Serving